geeknoid/FastFormatting/README.md

 In that case, the API does only a single allocation for the final string and typically has no other intermediate allocations.

-* The StringFormatter.TryFormat formats into a preallocated Span<char>, enabling completely 0 allocation and 0 copy string formatting.
+* The StringFormatter.TryFormat API formats into a preallocated Span<char>, enabling completely 0 allocation and 0 copy string formatting.
 It took 20 years, but formatting in C# is now as fast as C's sprintf function!'